 Though the two women in their 80s seemingly have a lot in common, Hortensia James and Marion Agostino couldn’t be more different.
 Hortensia is a textile designer who came to live in Cape Town by way of Barbados and London.
-Marion is an ex architect has spent most of her life in South Africa.
+Marion is an ex-architect and has spent most of her life in South Africa.
 Marion, a white lady, has difficulty fitting into a post-apartheid society whilst Hortensia finds herself the only black homeowner in a distinctly white district.
-Marion is a widow who spent her days raising more children than she knew how to love whilst Hortensia’s husband is dying and she mourns the children she was unable to have.
-Hortensia made a great name and a tidy nest-egg for herself whilst Marion’s husband left her with nothing more than a pile of debts.
-So it’s safe to say that there is plenty for each of the women to envy about the other.
+Marion is a widow who spent her days raising more children than she knew how to love while Hortensia’s husband is dying and she mourns the children she was unable to have.
+Hortensia made a great name and a tidy nest-egg for herself while Marion’s husband left her with nothing more than a pile of debts.
+So, it’s safe to say that there is plenty for each of the women to envy about the other.

 The Woman Next Door is a delight to read for so many reasons.
 In her second novel Yewande Omotoso shows great skill to combine difficult and important topics and proves to have insight into people.
 Her characters feel real and their actions are always understandable.
 Her narrative rarely falters and flows incredibly well despite the constant flashbacks and time jumps.
 It never stumbles under the weight the historical significance of its setting but manages to co-exist with this tough issue.
 I know it took me a fucking age to finish but I can’t recommend this novel enough.
 It’s the most satisfied I’ve felt in literary terms for a long time.